 CPA Ontario Accredited Program

 The Graduate Diploma in Chartered Professional Accountancy is accredited by CPA Ontario for advanced standing in the CPA Professional Education Program (PEP) to Capstone 1.
-It will be officially launched in September 2017.

 The CPA Professional Education Program (PEP) has identified the entry level of knowledge required for all competencies in accounting-related disciplines.
 The PEP consists of core modules that include six integrated core competency areas (Financial Reporting, Strategy and Governance, Management Accounting, Audit and Assurance, Finance and Taxation).
 The PEP also includes elective modules that extend the competencies in Assurance, Performance Management, Finance and Taxation.
 These core and elective modules are followed by two capstone integrative modules preparing candidates for the Common Final Examination (CFE).
 In sum, the CPA PEP includes core modules and electives modules leading to capstone integrative modules preparing students for the CFE.
 Our program will cover the core modules and the elective modules in Assurance, Performance Management and Taxation.